KidneyOS/KidneyOS/kernel/src/threading/Readme.md

 Notably, while a thread is running, it's TCB does not accurately reflect it's state; the state is only updated on context switches.

 The scheduler is responsible for determining the order of thread's to be run and provides a simple interface for the kernel to interact with.
 Instead of handling the ownership directly, it handles the IDs of threads existing in the Thread Manager.
 This ensures the scheduling system's independence with respect to the thread management system.
 This also means for example when adding threads, explicit calls to both the Thread Manager and the Scheduler are required, one for creating and transferring ownership to the manager, and other for adding the allocated ID to the scheduler.
+Similar will apply when removing threads.

 ### Thread Creation